zwang695/alexa-skills-list/skills/B01IMNBJ0Q/README.md

 * *Alexa, ask Patron to surprise me!*

-Patrón on Alexa allows you to easily find and make tequila cocktails from the comfort of home.
-You can begin using the skill by saying “Alexa, ask Patrón” followed by a cocktail request based on type, flavor, occasion or ingredients you have on hand.
-Then easily make the drink by listening to the recipe.
-You can also learn about tequila and get cocktail-making tips from bartenders.<br><br>
+Patrón on Alexa allows you to easily find and make tequila cocktails, and in the spirit of the season, to find the perfect tequila gift.
+Begin using the skill by saying “Alexa, ask Patrón” followed by a cocktail request based on type, flavor, occasion or ingredients you have on hand.
+You can also ask for the perfect gift to get a recommendation and find out how it can be purchased.
+You can also learn about tequila and get cocktail-making tips from bartenders<br/><br/>

-NOTICE: <br>
+NOTICE: <br/>
 Mature audiences only.
 This skill may not be suitable for all ages.
 Patrón provides instructions for making alcoholic drinks and is intended for adults over the age of 21.
-You will need to verify your age by entering your email address and birthdate before using this skill.<br><br>
+You will need to verify your age by entering your email address and birthdate before using this skill.<br/><br/>

-To find cocktails and more with Patrón, try saying…<br>
+To find cocktails and more with Patrón, try saying…<br/>

+Alexa, ask Patrón to find the perfect gift.<br/>

-Alexa, ask Patrón to find a spicy margarita.<br>
+Alexa, ask Patrón to find a spicy margarita.<br/>

-Alexa, ask Patrón what summer cocktails do you have?<br>
+Alexa, ask Patrón what summer cocktails do you have?<br/>

-Alexa, ask Patrón what is muddling?<br>
+Alexa, ask Patrón what is muddling?<br/>

-Alexa, ask Patrón to tell me a fun fact.<br>
+Alexa, ask Patrón to tell me a fun fact.<br/>

-Alexa, ask Patrón what is in Bloody Maria?<br>
+Alexa, ask Patrón what is in Bloody Maria?<br/>

-Alexa, ask Patrón What do you recommend?<br>
+Alexa, ask Patrón What do you recommend?<br/>

-Alexa, ask Patrón about Making and Mixing Tequila<br>
+Alexa, ask Patrón about Making and Mixing Tequila<br/>

 Alexa, ask Patrón What cocktail can I make with Patrón Silver?